lavague-ai/LaVague/docs/docs/learn/action-engine.md

 agent.run(objective, display=True)
 ```

-When `display` is set to True, the ACtion Engine will display images updated in real-time as actions are performed on our browser.
+When `display` is set to True, the Action Engine will display images updated in real-time as actions are performed on our browser.
 This can be useful when we are using the driver in headless mode and still want to visually see the impact of our actions.

 We can also use this method directly on the Action Engine with the following code:
 ```python